Dyrcona/gitdemo/Concepts/Hosting.md

 # Git Hosting #

-**Disclaimer** Nothing in this document constitutes an endorsement of any of these sites or software.
+**Disclaimer:** Nothing in this document constitutes an endorsement of any of these sites or software.
 They are listed here for the convenience of the reader.